Chiomaclarice/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script finds all missing files and directory
+Listing all files with .gif